john-houghteling/class-dark-interacting-nu-PT/README.md

 ## Description

 This is a modified version of the [CLASS-PT code](https://github.com/Michalychforever/CLASS-PT) that computes the cosmology for self-interacting neutrino models as presented in [arXiv:2309.03941](https://arxiv.org/abs/2309.03941).
 The novel interaction among neutrinos and its impact on cosmological phenomena is fully controlled by a single parameter: `log10_G_eff_nu`.
-Please note that this code should be solely using the synchronous gauge.
+Please note that this code should be solely used in the synchronous gauge.
 For further details, see the following section.

 ## Detailed implementation